Michael Parker (novelist): Life

 Parker's nonfiction has appeared in The New York Times Magazine, Runner's World, Trail Runner, Men's Journal, Gulf Coast, Our State, The Oxford American and other magazines.

-Parker taught for nearly 30 years at the MFA Creative Writing Program at UNC Greensboro, and now lives in Austin, Texas.
+Parker taught for nearly 30 years at the MFA Creative Writing Program at UNC Greensboro, and now lives in Durham, North Carolina.
 He is on the faculty of the MFA program for writers at Warren Wilson College.